16 tips on how to get cheaper car insurance

 All of these could definitely come in handy, but they will almost certainly increase your premium.
 If you’re willing to risk it, taking these extras off your policy could save you money in the short-term.

 It may be tempting to customise your wheels, but weigh up the costs before you go ahead.
 Many modifications could make your car more attractive in the eyes of thieves, and your car insurance may go up to reflect this increased risk.

 Where you park your car overnight can make a difference to your premium.
 If possible, park on a private driveway.
 A garage might seem like a secure place to park your car, but it might not lead to a reduction in your insurance premium.
 That’s because some providers think you might damage your vehicle driving it in and out.

 9. Improve your car’s security

 Fitting an industry-approved alarm or immobiliser might help to cut the cost of your car insurance.
-You may need to speak to your insurance provider directly to get any saving reflected, and it’s a good idea to check whether the costs of these products outweigh any potential saving before going ahead.
+You may need to speak to your insurance provider directly to get any saving reflected in your premium.
+Also, it’s a good idea to check whether the costs of these products override any potential saving, before going ahead.

 10. Think about a black box policy

 Sometimes called telematics car insurance, a black box policy rewards good drivers.
 A small device about the size of a mobile phone is installed in your car, or you download an app to your phone which monitors aspects of your driving, such as acceleration, braking, cornering and the time of day you drive.
-Initially popular with young drivers, telematics policies are appearing among the best buys for older age groups too, according to Consumer Intelligence.
+Often popular with young drivers, telematics policies can also be useful for drivers in older age groups.

 You could receive a discount on your premium for good (lower risk) driving but, be warned, your premium could also increase due to bad (higher risk) driving.